miss-o-hara/webrtc/README.md

       release
           Build in release mode

-If the build is successful, the compiled library will be located in out/_<Selected mode>_ directory.
+If the build is successful, the compiled library will be located in out/'<Selected mode>' directory.